Changissnz/selfinterest/README.md

 immeasurable, between these two human beings to have motivations for different wants?
 If so, the self's honest conceptualization of their identity of wants and self-image can be traced back to motivation as a source.
-Sexuality, for instance, is believed by many to be due to genetic (innate) factors, the motivation (by the model's definition of its hierarchy) instead of the self-interest responsible for expression and suppression of sexuality.
+Sexual orientation, for instance, is believed by many to be due to genetic (innate) factors, the motivation (by the model's definition of its hierarchy) instead of the self-interest responsible for expression and suppression of sexuality.
 Shifting focus, the artificial axiom is important